Ensuring Safety with NSPIRE: Training the Next Generation

 NSPIRE’s rating system includes four categories, each with a designated response time.
 Categories range from life-threatening, which prompts a 24-hour response time, to low, which has a 60-day response time.
 In the Cabinet and Storage standard example, if food storage is not present (Deficiency 1) in a unit or a unit’s food storage component is damaged, inoperable, or missing (Deficiency 2), the health and safety determination is considered “moderate,” and a response is required within 30 days.
 If a food storage component outside of a unit is damaged, inoperable, or missing (Deficiency 2), say in a common area, the health and safety determination is considered low, and a response is required within 60 days.

-The certification course is designed to:
+These certification courses are designed to:

 • Help you understand HUD’s decision to change to NSPIRE.